-This subspecies includes very distinctive variants which occur in coastal areas mainly in the southern parts of the Yorke and Eyre Peninsulas.
-Without complete material it is difficult to distinguish from smaller flowered forms of C. angustissimus subsp. angustissimus which occurs to the north.
-Further field work is needed to understand better their relative distributions.
-Further information on seed size and sculpture is needed.
+This subspecies has obvious spreading basal lobes and includes distinctive variants, which occur in coastal areas mainly in the southern parts of the Yorke and Eyre Peninsulas.
+Without complete material it is difficult to distinguish from smaller flowered forms of C. angustissimus subsp. angustissimus which occur to the north.
+Some plants from the Mt Lofty Ranges are similar to C. angustissimus subsp. fililobus in leaf morphology, but have sculptured, rather than smooth seeds.
+The S.A. subspecies of C. angustissimus need to be re-evaluated, based on a detailed study of the geographical variation in seed size and sculpturing, as well as the highly plastic leaf morphology.